 You can get creative with the design and use a fork to press indentations on the cookie for more detail, but I'm keeping it simple.
 Goose's Feet Cookies are really easy and fun cookies to bake, and go perfectly with a cup of tea or coffee, plus they have a crazy name.
 What's not to love?

 This delicious recipe is so simple with only 5 ingredients, with only 2 steps until you're rolling out the dough!
 Some recipes are more complex and might require cutting in cold butter or other complications, but this one is super easy and delicious.

 This cookie recipe is made with Tvorog, also known as Farmer's Cheese or Quark.
 I know, its a strange ingredient to put in a cookie, but it works!
 You'd never know this recipe was made with cheese.
 Some people call them cottage cheese cookies, but that's usually because they can't find tvorog.
 First thing you need to do is find some Tvorog!
 Personally I'd use ricotta over cottage cheese. 😂

 Can I Make Farmer's Cheese?

-Tvorog, Quark or Farmer’s Cheese is a fresh cheese that can be bought in store, but can also be easy to make.
-For a really quick and easy shortcut recipe to make tvorog click here – Easy Tvorog Recipe.
-But in case you don’t have Tvorog or don’t want to make it using the shortcut recipe, you can substitute with Cottage Cheese.
-Remember to squeeze out the cottage cheese from excess liquid, or see note below about adding extra flour.
+Tvorog, Quark or Farmer's Cheese is a fresh cheese that can be bought in store, but can also be easy to make.
+For a really quick and easy shortcut recipe to make tvorog click here - Easy Tvorog Recipe.
+But in case you don't have Tvorog or don't want to make it using the shortcut recipe, you can substitute with Cottage Cheese.
+When making Cottage Cheese Cookies, remember to squeeze out the cottage cheese from excess liquid.
+See notes below about adding extra flour.